 Your semester has probably started, and as we’re slowly beckoning for summer to arrive, already you’re wishing for it to end so you can hit the beach, isn’t that right?
 If this is the case, remember: not everything about going to class is bad.
 Try looking at the bright side of things or else you won’t be able to make it through the semester.

-You can anticipate the feeling of summer, however, with a bit of music while you’re studying.
 The good thing about studying is going through a million Spotify playlists.
 If you’re anything like me, you’re used to doing this.
 What sometimes comes to mind is, “will listening to music be good for me or will it affect my attention?”.

 Well, several studies have shown that listening to music before studying or performing other tasks that require your total focus can be beneficial.
 It improves your memory, attention, and reduces the levels of anxiety and depression.